Brenham Independent School District – School Bond Program Management

-In May of 2012, Brenham ISD voters supported a $25.9 million bond to build a new elementary school and provide complete additions and renovations at the District's middle school campus.
-LAN provided support throughout the process; from conception in planning, to bond passage, to construction completion.
+In May of 2012, Brenham ISD voters supported a $25.9 million bond to build a new elementary school and provide complete additions and renovations at the District’s middle school campus.
+LAN provided support throughout the process; from conception in planning to the bond passage, to construction completion.

 In total, 170,000 SF of school facilities were either constructed or extensively renovated through the bond program.

 $25.9 million bond passed by Brenham ISD voters

 Realized $1,839,000 in savings and added value; 257% of Program Management Fee

 Total of 78 days saved through Change Request Review and Contract Days

 New Elementary School on redeveloped site; 67,620 Square Foot facility, two new playgrounds